American Protégé Policy

 Recording materials must be labeled.

-If you are applying in multiple repertoire categories, each entry will be considered as a separate application and should be accompanied by a separate application form and separate audition materials.
+If you are applying in multiple repertoire categories, each entry will be considered as a separate entry.
+For each entry, separate application form must be completed online and each application form must be accompanied with separate application fee payment.

 Applicant may submit several pieces in each repertoire category and may also enter the same piece in more than one category.